Flame Emperor or Yan Di — Brilliant Sovereign and Inventor of Agriculture

 Human Head Shaped Terracotta Pot of Yangshao Culture (Around 5000 BC — 3000 BC) — Banpo Museum of Xi'an

 Intense Battle of Zhuolu and Flame Emperor's Legacy

-Their Huaxia Tribal Union kept growing and expanding with Flame Emperor’s brilliant agricultural skills, and Yellow Emperor’s exceptional inventions such as cart, ship, and other tools.
+Their Huaxia Tribal Union kept growing and expanding with Flame Emperor's brilliant agricultural skills and Yellow Emperor's outstanding inventions, such as carts, ships, and other tools.

 More and more tribes complied with Huaxia, except Lord Chiyou.

 Chiyou was the lord of a strong tribe named Jiuli in the east; in some other documents, he had worked for but later rebelled against the Flame Emperor or the Yellow Emperor.

 Chiyou was very aggressive, and his tribe could produce many advanced weapons.